 - A good first aid kit (this is mandatory for every household, regardless if you are a prepper or not).

-- A supply of water.
+- Large supply of water.
 You can have a good amount of water stored in the house or you can grab it while you can – water pipes, snow, rainfall, etc.

 - Easy to prepare food (canned goods work great and usually, everything that doesn’t require extensive cooking will work as well).